This page provides an overview of the features and capabilities of Cloud Composer.

 Streaming logs are available for Cloud Composer.
-You can access the streaming logs in Logs Viewer in the Google Cloud Console and by using Stackdriver.
-For information about using Stackdriver, see Monitoring Cloud Composer Environments.
+You can access the streaming logs in Logs Viewer in the Google Cloud Console and by using Google Cloud's operations suite.
+For information about using Google Cloud's operations suite, see Monitoring Cloud Composer Environments.

 Cloud Composer also provides audit logs, such as Admin Activity audit logs, for your Google Cloud projects.
 For information, see Viewing Audit Logs.